Achievable logoAchievable logo

 With pepper spray in his eyes; he could not see clearly.

-1. First, remember the rules for a semicolon: a semicolon connects two independent clauses.
+1. Remember the rule: a semicolon connects two independent clauses.

 Do you know the answer?